mariakal-psych/test/README.md

 this is a test repository for a programming  practical(2025).

 hello, git seems very cool.
-I really really like it.
+I really like it.
 What an innovation.